Filing a demurrer to a fraud cause of action in California is the topic of this blog post.

 Fraud must be pleaded specifically; general and conclusory allegations do not suffice.
 This particularity requirement necessitates pleading facts that show how, when, where, to whom, and by what means the representations were tendered.

 Any party who has been served with a complaint that contains a fraud cause of action needs to carefully examine it for any defects, such as lack of specific allegations such as dates, what was said, etc.

 “Whatever form it takes, injury or damage from fraud must not only be distinctly alleged but its causal connection with reliance on representations must be shown….
 In order to recover for fraud, as in any other tort, the plaintiff must plead and prove the detriment proximately caused by the defendant’s tortious conduct.
 Deception without resulting loss is not actionable fraud.
 Whatever form it takes, the injury or damage must not only be distinctly alleged but its causal connection with the reliance on the representations must be shown.”
-Service by Medallion, Inc., id., at 1818.

 Thus in order to recover damages for fraud based on a false promise the plaintiff must show specific damages that resulted from the false promise, and show a causal connection between the false promise and the damages.

 The issue of whether or not to file a general demurrer to a fraud cause of action should only be made after careful review of the entire complaint, and legal research on the elements required to state cause of action for fraud.
 If the complaint does not allege all of the required elements for a fraud cause of action then a general demurrer should be filed.